dotnet/docs/docs/framework/data/wcf/developing-and-deploying-wcf-data-services.md

     - This server does not include the extra facilities of IIS, such as authentication.

-    - This server cannot handle chunked HTTP streams, which are sent be default by the WCF Data Services client when accessing large binary data from the data service.
+    - This server cannot handle chunked HTTP streams, which are sent by default by the WCF Data Services client when accessing large binary data from the data service.
 For more information, see [Streaming Provider](streaming-provider-wcf-data-services.md).

     - This server has issues with processing the period (`.`) character in a URL, even though this character is supported by WCF Data Services in key values.